inab/python-extended-json-schema-validator/README.md

   --cache-dir CACHEDIR  Caching directory (used by extensions) --report REPORTFILENAME
-                        Store validation report (in JSON format) in a file --verbose-report      When this flag is enabled, the report also embeds the json contents which were validated --invalidate          Caches are invalidated on startup --read-only           When this flag is enabled, the caches are read-only, avoiding expensive operations related to the caches
+                        Store validation report (in JSON format) in a file --annotation ANNOTREPORT
+                        JSON Path (accepted by jsonpath-ng) to extract an annotation to include from validated JSON in the report (for instance, '$._id') --verbose-report      When this flag is enabled, the report also embeds the json contents which were validated --error-report        When this flag is enabled, the report only includes the entries with errors --invalidate          Caches are invalidated on startup --read-only           When this flag is enabled, the caches are read-only, avoiding expensive operations related to the caches
   --warm-up             Caches are warmed up on startup